 Ransomware recovery is a tricky area, one that does not have enough awareness around.
 Letting the professionals do what they do best will ensure your systems are restored quickly, correctly, and efficiently while keeping the bad guys off your systems.

 If you believe you have extensive IT knowledge and are willing to accept the risks, it might be worth trying to perform your own ransomware recovery.

 At Proven Data, we take the uncertainty and some elements of the risk out of the equation.
 Expect a transparent and streamlined process that puts you at ease.
 You can rely on one of the first ransomware recovery organizations that has recovered data from ransomware attacks since 2015.

 If you would like to speak with us about how we can recover your locked files, we’re here to help.

-Remember, whether you choose Proven Data to assist you in ransomware recovery or choose another service provider… you must make sure you don’t get attacked again by ransomware.
+Remember, whether you choose Proven Data to assist you in ransomware recovery or choose another service provider… you must make sure to secure your network from ransomware.